-The FDA and CDC authorized the Pfizer/BioNTech COVID-19 vaccine for anyone 5 and older.
+The FDA and CDC authorized the Pfizer/BioNTech and Moderna COVID-19 vaccine for anyone 6 months and older.
 COVID-19 vaccines are FREE to anyone who lives in the U.S. even if you don't have health insurance or are not a U.S. citizen.
-The Pfizer vaccine is the only COVID-19 vaccine authorized for children at this time.
-The Moderna and Johnson & Johnson vaccines are authorized for people ages 18 and older.
-COVID-19 vaccines are not only effective at preventing sickness, hospitalization, and death but will help us return to our normal activities.
+The Novavax is available for anyone 12 and older.
+The Johnson & Johnson vaccine is authorized for people ages 18 and older.
+COVID-19 vaccines are not only effective at preventing sickness, hospitalization, and death, but will help us return to our normal activities.
 The vaccines work against the new variants of the virus identified so far.
 People who choose to get vaccinated not only protect themselves from the virus, but also help protect people they care about such as grandparents, teachers, and siblings who are immunocompromised.